devloperds/AI-finance-tracker/README.md

-# Finance Tracker (GHW)
+# Finance Tracker

-A simple finance tracker built during MLH GHW AI/ML Week.
+A simple finance tracker to track expenses.

 ## Requirements